OfficeDev/microsoft-teams-tunnelrelay/InternalDesign.md

 - Tunnel Relay Core engine
 - Tunnel Relay UI

-Out of these 3 WCF Relay and Core engine work together closely and UI is run on event driven model

 ## Understanding components

 ### Tunnel Relay WCF relay
-Main functionality of this component is to run a [ServiceHost](https://msdn.microsoft.com/en-us/library/bb332338.aspx) which is built to accept request with any url pattern and HTTP method.
-Trace is the only HTTP method which is not supported.
+Main functionality of this component is to run a [ServiceHost](https://msdn.microsoft.com/en-us/library/bb332338.aspx) which is built to accept request with any URL pattern and HTTP method.
+HTTP Trace method is not supported at this point.

 WCF relay is started as part of the application start and is closed only when application exits.
-All received requests are forwarded to Tunnel Relay Core engine for processing and response is sent back to caller.
+Received request is forwarded to Tunnel Relay Core engine for processing and response is sent back to caller.

 ### Tunnel Relay Core engine
 Tunnel relay core engine is the request processor component of Tunnel Relay.
 It processes requests received from WCF relay and calls other components where needed to perform required operations before sending response back to WCF relay.